codyaray/judgeme/README.md

 To quickly get some data in the database, we've provided a rake task that'll add some auto-generated seed data for you.

-But before we seed, let's migrate first.

-    rake db:migrate

-Now we can seed the database.

     rake db:seed